hminnnn/hminnnn.github.io/_posts/xx2019-08-25-Deploying MEAN Stack App on Google App Engine .md

   static_dir: dist/blogshop-app
 ```

-I still don't know why the runtime is python27 instead of nodejs :/
+I still don't know why the runtime is python27 instead of nodejs? :/

 Generated the /dist folder with
 > ng build –prod